 - The idea is compelling: when two people start working together there is often a period (it could be a while!) where mistakes are made because either side isn’t used to the others’ personality or preferred way of working.
 Hopefully this is worked through and gradually trust is built, but this period can cause friction.
 As a manager, what if you could skip all this by telling your team certain things ahead of time?
-How you want to communicate, what you value on a team, what you don’t, what success looks like etc. That is the ‘promise’ of a manager README document.
+How you want to communicate, what you value on a team, what you don’t, what success looks like etc. Becoming a more effective manager is the ‘promise’ of a manager README document.
 There are many examples online as they have become more popular, particular in the tech sector.

 - But there are issues: many people (one blog post in particular) have pointed out that there are problems with these documents.
 They can come across as trying to shoehorn your team into your way of working, rather than appearing adaptable to their needs.
 Particularly if you use it to try and excuse poor management practices - e.g. saying ‘I know I can be difficult to work with’.
 Moreover, it takes remarkable self-perception to write a comprehensive list of ‘things you should know about me’ - you’re almost bound to miss/misrepresent something which will make you look either foolish or uncredible, depending how bad the mistake is.

 - Also, writing is hard: even if you are very self-aware, it’s difficult to present these ideas clearly on paper.
 Sentences such as ‘I value speed of delivery’ may be clear to you, but are very open to interpretation in different work contexts.
 Similarly, you may think your README section on ‘My Philosophy of Leadership’ is great.
 Others may think you sound like a pretentious jerk.
 Whilst trying to get your thoughts on paper can be useful in and of itself, it may not be the best way to convey them to your team.